 Snowflake Iceberg tables store data externally and use either Snowflake or an external catalog for metadata management, while native tables store data and metadata within Snowflake.

-Snowflake-managed tables have their metadata managed by Snowflake and support full read/write access, while Externally managed tables use an external catalog for metadata and only support read access within Snowflake.
+Snowflake-managed tables have their metadata managed by Snowflake and support full read/write access from Snowflake (Snowflake being the single writer).
+Externally managed tables use an external catalog for metadata and only support read access within Snowflake.

 Can Snowflake Iceberg tables support cross-cloud or cross-region data?